GEOS-ESM/GEOSldas/doc/README.metforcing_and_bcs.md

 Surface meteorological forcing data

+The forcing time step is controlled with the configurable resource variable __FORCE_DTSTEP__ and __must match the frequency of the input forcing files__.
+Specify FORCE_DTSTEP=3600 [seconds] for GEOS products, incl.
+MERRA, MERRA-2, FP, and FP-IT/RP-IT, which are 1-hourly datasets.

 The spatial (horizontal) interpolation method for the met forcing is controlled by `MET_HINTERP` (see optional parameters in `exeinp` input file to ldas_setup).